ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 Repeating the same process for the Hawking data, we get:

 ```
-# Fit expontential model to Hawking
+# Fit exponential model to Hawking

 df.1 <- df %>%
   filter(name == "Stephen Hawking") %>%